Piri-piri-burs

 Where are they found?

-At least a dozen species are grown in the UK as garden plants but in the East Anglian region, only one species has so far been recorded in the wider countryside.
+At least a dozen species are grown in the UK as garden plants but in the East Anglian region, only one species has so far become established in the wider countryside.
 These plants can be very aggressive in the garden, causing gardeners to remove them when they get out of hand.
 Unfortunately this sometimes results in the unwanted plants being dumped under cover of darkness, so grassy or open areas close to country car parks and lay-bys are the most likely places for these plants to appear.

 Identification